-Tomás Sánchez was born in 1948 in central Cuba in the village of Aguada de Pasajeros.
-A shy youth he would spend long hours exploring the woods around his home and then return and draw what he had seen.
-In 1964 he studied for two years at the San Alejandro School of Plastic Arts in Havana and later at the aforementioned National School of Art.
-In 1980 he won the Joan Miró Drawing Prize given by the Miró Foundation in Barcelona and in 1984 he won the Amelia Peláez Award for painting at Havana’s first biennial.
+Tomás Sánchez was born in 1948 in Aguada de Pasajeros, Cuba.
+He began his studies as a painter in 1964 at the San Alejandro School of Plastic Arts in Havana and later at the Escuela Nacional de Arte.
+In 1980 he won the Joan Miró Drawing Prize, given by the Miró Foundation in Barcelona and in 1984 he won the Amelia Peláez Award for painting at Havana’s first biennial.
 In 1985 he had his first retrospective at the National Museum of Fine Arts in Havana.
-In 1989 he left Cuba to live in Mexico.
-After spending a few years there, he moved to southern Florida, and in 1995 had his first exhibition in the United States.
-In 2003 a substantial monograph on the artist was published by Skira with an essay by the South American author, Gabriel García Márquez and text by Edward J. Sullivan.
+In 1989 he left Cuba to live in Mexico and subsequently to southern Florida.
+He joined the Marlborough Gallery in 1996.
+In 2003 a substantial monograph on the artist’s body of work was published by Skira with an essay by the South American poet and Nobel Laureate, Gabriel García Márquez and texts by Edward J. Sullivan.
 Sánchez currently lives and works in Miami and Costa Rica.

 Tomás Sánchez has practiced meditation for the last 50 years, and his work is a manifestation of the myriad experiences and visions from his daily practice.
 His paintings can be divided into two opposing, yet contrasting, categories: vast paradisiac landscapes and fields of trash, both arising entirely from the artist’s imagination.
 As Gabriel García Márquez wrote: